PepziC0les/Cybersecurity-CloudFormation/README.md

 ![Locating Filebeat](https://github.com/PepziC0les/Cybersecurity-CloudFormation/blob/main/Images/Locating_Filebeat_URL.gif)

 **"metricbeat-playbook.yml"** and **"metricbeat.yml"** are both configuration files for setting up metricbeat on our ELK stack.
 Before using them, you must modify them to point to your machine hosting the ELK stack.
 To do this is to do the same thing we did for filebeat-playbook.yml and filebeat.yml.
 The only difference is the urls to change and the page to get to.
-To get to the page that shows this, go to either Logstash Metrics or Elasticsearch Metrics under the tutorials page.
+To get to the page that shows this, go to either Logstash Metrics, Kibana metrics, or Elasticsearch Metrics under the tutorials page.

 ![Locating Metricbeat](https://github.com/PepziC0les/Cybersecurity-CloudFormation/blob/main/Images/Locating_Metricbeat_URL.gif)

+To confirm that these 2 have been successfully uploaded, simply scroll down to the bottom of both pages and select the "Check Data" button to confirm that it has been installed successfully.

 To start setting up your own basic network with instances, start off on the section, **"Creating our Cloud Stack"**.
 Otherwise if you're already ahead, look for the specific section that you feel best fits where you're at.